 In France, the Bank of France (www.banque-france.fr) organized its filing systems containing personal financial data and reflecting individual's economic profile in order to evaluate the trustworthiness of banks' clients and protect them from personal debt problems.
 These filing systems operate and process clients' personal data according to the provisions of the law 78-17 as it was amended by the law 2004-801.
 To accomplish this mission, the Bank of France has provided a secretariat for the household debt commissions.
-The commissions, set up in each French département (that is an administrative unit), are charged with finding solutions to the problems due to unforeseeable events.
-According to the law 2003-706, the commission may, depending on the gravity of the financial difficulties faced by the debtor, direct the case: i) either towards an out-of-court procedure based on the negotiation of an agreed repayment schedule liable to be accepted by the debtor and his creditors or ii) towards a personal recovery procedure - based on personal bankruptcy procedures - when the debtor's situation is ''irremediably compromised''.
-In its role as administrator of the household debt commission secretariats, the Bank of France is charged with receiving debtors' applications and processing their cases, notably by conducting, on the commission's behalf, negotiations with creditors and drawing up recommendations to be submitted to the courts.
+The commissions, set up in each French department (that is an administrative unit), are charged with finding solutions to the problems encountered by individuals who have incurred excessive debts or who experience financial problems due to unforeseeable events.
+According to the law 2003-706, the commission may, depending on the gravity of the financial difficulties faced by the debtor, direct the case: i) either towards an out-of-court procedure based on the negotiation of an agreed repayment schedule liable to be accepted by the debtor and his creditors or ii) towards a personal recovery procedure based on personal bankruptcy procedures - when the debtor's situation is 'irremediably compromised''.
+In its role as administrator of the household debt commission secretariats, the

+Bank of France is charged with receiving debtors' applications and processing their cases, notably by conducting, on the commission's behalf, negotiations with creditors and drawing up recommendations to be submitted to the courts.